Net Worth

 YouTube

-After the Vine platform was shut down, Logan began to focus on his YouTube channel, which most of his audience had already shifted over to.
-On YouTube, Paul’s content revolved more around vlogging about his daily life, a style that was beginning to become very popular.
+After the Vine platform was shut down, Logan began focusing on his YouTube channel, which most of his audience had already shifted to.
+On YouTube, Paul’s content focused more on vlogging about his daily life, a style that was becoming very popular.
 Followers and fans wanted more insight into the daily lives of the celebrities or individuals they followed.

-His content continued to reach millions on other platforms, and his YouTube vlogs provided opportunities to collaborate with plenty of other stars, even the likes of Dwayne Johnson and Kevin Hart.
+His content continued to reach millions on other platforms, and his YouTube vlogs offered opportunities to collaborate with many other stars, including Dwayne Johnson and Kevin Hart.

 YouTube Controversy